millarde/kerfguitars/src/pages/blog/2021-05-23-how-hard-of-a-case.md

 ![backstraps on guitar case](/img/hardcase-prg-backstraps)

+While it's a relatively small thing, the ChromaCast case is about 4 pounds heavier.
+That's not likely a big thing if you are moving it from the car to the house and back.
+If you have multiple guitars with cases, the ChromaCast is a bit thinner, making it easier to fit more guitars into the same space.

 ## Wrap up

 There were two things about the ChromaCast that bothered us a little.
 One is that we didn't seem smart enough to use the keys to lock the case.
 We put the key in and turned it, felt *something* happen, but the latch still opened.
 Not a feature we particularly care about, but things offered should work.
 The other item seems like a small manufacturing defect that hopefully is only on our case (the Amazon pictures don't show this part of the case, so we couldn't see if it was a standard feature -- we hope not).
 As you can see in the picture below, the bottom of the case has a "foot" on only one side of the case.
 Seems like there should be a foot on the other side of the case.
 This causes it to list just a bit to one side.